-Most licensees use either film badges or thermoluminescent dosimeters (TLDs) that are supplied by a NVLAP-approved processor to monitor for external exposure.
+Most licensees use either film badges or thermoluminescent dosimeters (TLDs), or Optically-Stimulated Luminescence (OSL) dosimeters that are supplied by a NVLAP-approved processor to monitor for external exposure.
 The exchange frequency for film badges is generally monthly due to technical concerns about film fading.
-The exchange frequency for TLDs is generally quarterly.
+The exchange frequency for TLDs and OSLs are generally quarterly.
 Applicants should verify that the processor is NVLAP-approved.
 Consult the NVLAP-approved processor for its recommendations for exchange frequency and proper use.
 If monitoring is required, then the licensee must maintain records of the monitoring regardless of the actual dose received.
+Also, when working with high-energy gamma-/photon-emitting radionuclides such as positron-emitting radionuclides, it is recommended that a pocket/audible dosimeter be worn by ANPs, AUs, and radiopharmacy technologists, in addition to their personal dosimeter(s).